credsign/credsign.github.io/README.md

 # The Distributed News Terminal
 Credsign lets you publish and view content using the Ethereum blockchain.
 The result is an always available, censorship resistant source of information.
-It is currently in beta on the Ethereum test network at <https://credsign.github.io/testnet>.
+It is currently in beta on the Ethereum network at <https://credsign.github.io/>.

 # Development enviroment setup